Contributors: Jo Jones, Melissa Atwater, Anthony Justice Williams, Letina Hall, Deana Taylor, Tracie Hamilton-Alston, and Dena Hawkins.

 How have you experienced racism towards yourself or others?
 How did it make you feel?

 Have you ever assumed something about someone else because of the color of their skin?
+If so, explain.

 Has anyone ever called you the “N” word or referred to others in that way while you were present?
+If so, please share what happened.

 Why do you think racism exists in today’s society?
 How do you think it will affect your future?